 More Plains – A concept

 I am a failure when it comes to meditation, however, I experienced nirvana at More Plains.
 No, this is not an exaggeration.
 For me, spirituality is different from religion, which is very defined in its path.
 Rather, spirituality is an experience and emotion of being one with everything and yet being nothing in yourself.
-Such moments of spirituality are rare, to say the least.
+Such moments of spirituality are rare.
 However, these are the moments that make your grit and define your character.

-So, fellow adventurers, I know this has been an exceptionally philosophical post, but, More Plains does make you in to a philosopher!
-Next post will cover the remainder of the Manali Leh road trip stretch, so stay tuned!
+So, fellow adventurers, I know this has been an exceptionally philosophical post, but, More Plains does make you into a philosopher!
+The next post will cover the remainder of the Manali Leh road trip stretch, so stay tuned!
 I hope you’re enjoying the extended tours & travels with me for the last leg of the journey to Leh.

-Have you ever experienced a place that changed who you are and made you more comfortable in your skin?
-Have you experienced the concept of time, or the lack of it?
+Have you ever experienced a place that changed who you are and make you more comfortable in your skin?
+Have you experienced the concept of time or the lack of it?
 Was there ever a moment in your traveling experience you wanted to stop and just be?
 Isn’t existence such a beautifully forgotten concept?
 Comment below!